skgallagher/courtsports/README.md

 ## Results

-The results of our paper may be reproduced by running the scripts in `paper_results`.
+The results of our paper may be reproduced by running the .R/.Rmd files in `paper_results`.
 For user convenience, we have provided example code for each of the three sections.

 ### EDA and Visualization